chess1424/Algorist-bot/README.md

 Bot commands:

-- [ ] Connect the Algorit-bot with UHunt API to get UVa judge problems.
+- [ ] Connect the Algorist-bot with UHunt API to get UVa judge problems.
 - [ ] Connect the Algorist-bot with all Judges who have an API.
 - [ ] Create a command to return randomly a problem from specified Judge.
 - [ ] Create a cron job to search automatically programming challenges.